Spring Fun at Catamount!

 While pedestrian/snowshoe access is complementary, trail maintenance, grooming and organizational support are expensive.
 Please support our nonprofit’s year round stewardship.
 Remember to member up!
-Membership comes with many benefits, including early camp access.
+Membership comes with many benefits, including early camp access and race series discounts!

-If you are leaving a track, please turn back.
+If you are leaving a muddy track, please turn back.

-If the ground is fully white, wearing snowshoes is right.
+If the ground is covered in white, wearing snowshoes is right.

 Ski wherever your heart desires, single track is best for snowshoes and tires.